1973 Portuguese legislative election: Campaign

 Campaigning began on 28 September under the supervision of the regime, while illegal rallies began as early as April.
-The governing People's National Action, constituted in 1970 from the former National Union, held its first and only congress in May, supervised by Prime Minister Marcello Caetano, who was considered a moderate reformist but who struggled to hold on to Salazar's authoritarian powers.
+The governing National Union reorganized itself as the People's National Action in 1970.
+It held its first and only congress as the ANP in May, supervised by party leader and Prime Minister Marcelo Caetano.
+While Caetano had spent much of his tenure blunting the regime's harsher edges, at bottom he was an authoritarian himself.
+The heavy handed repression of opposition candidates four years earlier showed he was not willing to move toward democracy.

 Following the premature withdrawal of the PDM/CDE, the only opposition party allowed to run on 25 October, due to complaints about its democratic legitimacy, the eligibility and rights of its 66 candidates were revoked for five years.